-I have been interested in the Acugraph technology ever since I experienced a demonstration at the FSOMA professional convention in Orlando a few years ago.
+I had been interested in the Acugraph technology ever since I experienced a demonstration at the FSOMA professional convention in Orlando a few years ago.
 After being graphed at the convention, I was very impressed with the direct correlation with the meridian deficiencies shown on the chart and the symptoms I was experiencing at the time.
 I have been seriously considering adding Acugraph to my practice ever since and I immediately began interviewing my professional peers about their thoughts or experiences with using Acugraph.

 My research was centered around answering the following questions:

 1. What is the efficacy of such a system?

 2. What is the problem points with using Acugraph?